Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Heat Performance Insights

-- On offense Miami is the worst squad in the NBA (109.5 points per game).
-But defensively it is second-best (109.8 points conceded per game).
+- Offensively Miami is the worst team in the NBA (109.5 points per game).
+But on defense it is second-best (109.8 points allowed per game).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.